The Faroe Islands

 The Faroe Islands, translated directly as “sheep islands”, is a self-governing nation under the external sovereignty of the Kingdom of Denmark.

-Culture is the seat of Faroese pride, with its independent language, flag and traditions.
+Culture is the foundation of Faroese pride, with its independent language, flag and traditions.
 In a generation, with the help of the prosperous fishing trade that accounts for approximately 20 percent of GDP, the Faroese have come into a cradle of affluence, seen to some degree in the widespread use of technology and well-established infrastructure that connects the 18 islands by roads, bridges and subsea tunnels, making it effortless to travel around the country.
 This, along with first class telecommunications and highspeed internet, provides a superb base for maintaining the economic, social and cultural sustainability of communities all around the country.

 Although the islands exude the sense of a mysterious land far away, they can be reached by air in only two hours from continental Europe.